nyaruku/osuTo2007/README.md

 - Fix Slider Start Position
 - TODO: represent modern slider shapes in v3

+# Performance Issues within 2007 client
+- Beatmaps with a lot of timing points/objects will take long time to load when u play -> each 100KB ~ 5-6minute load time
+  -> lag spikes/unstable frame rate

 Download from release, or compile:

 Compiling: Makefile